Gurnelius/book_recommendation/README.md

 # Book Recommendation using K-Nearest Neighbors

-In this challenge, you will create a book recommendation algorithm using K-Nearest Neighbors.
+In this challenge, we create a book recommendation algorithm using K-Nearest Neighbors.

 ## About the dataset
 The project uses the Book-Crossings dataset.
 This dataset contains 1.1 million ratings (scale of 1-10) of 270,000 books by 90,000 users.